CE Client Policies

 Program Options

 Here, you can define relevant and safety-related program options.
-This includes the following:
+These include the following:

 • Auto save database on every change: This policy refers to databases stored outside Password Depot Enterprise Server (if this option is enabled in general).
-If so, a database will be saved automatically on every change.
+If so, a database will be saved automatically upon changing.

-• Automatic cleaning of clipboard: You can define a specific time (in seconds) for Password Depot to automatically delete any data that has been copied to the clipboard before.
+• Automatic cleaning of clipboard: Define a specific time (in seconds) for Password Depot to automatically delete any data that has previously been copied to the clipboard.

 • Automatically delete local copy after closing remote file: If users can save local copies of server databases to their local system, you can check this option if you want those local copies to be deleted immediately as soon as the remote file is closed.

-• Check for updates interval (days): If searching for updates is enabled, you can define a specific time span clients should automatically search for updates.
+• Check for updates interval (days): If searching for updates is enabled, you can define a specific time span for clients to automatically search for updates.

 • Close database and lock program: Always when the program is minimized